01-edu/public/subjects/ai/backtesting-sp500/README.md

 ## Data

-The input file are `stock_prices.csv` and:
+The input file are:

-- `sp500.csv` contains the SP500 data.
+- [`sp500.csv`](./data/sp500.csv) contains the SP500 data.
 The SP500 is a stock market index that measures the stock performance of 500 large companies listed on stock exchanges in the United States.

-- `stock_prices.csv`: contains the close prices for all the companies that had been in the SP500.
+- [`stock_prices.csv`](./data/stock_prices.csv): contains the close prices for all the companies that had been in the SP500.
 It contains a lot of missing data.
 The adjusted close price may be unavailable for three main reasons:

   - The company doesn't exist at date d
   - The company is not public, pas coté